Global well-posedness for the three dimensional Muskat problem in the critical Sobolev space: Main result

 Let $\mathcal{F}(x)=C({1+x^{2}})^{-3/2}$, where $C>0$ is a fixed constant.
 For any initial data $f_{0} \in \dot H^{2} \cap \dot W^{1,\infty}$ with $\Vert f_{0} \Vert_{\dot H^{2}}< \mathcal{F}(\Vert f_{0}\Vert_{\dot W^{1,\infty}})$ small enough, then, there exists a unique global solution $f$ to the 3D Muskat problem such that $f \in L^{\infty}([0,T], \dot H^2 \cap \dot W^{1,\infty} ) \cap L^2([0,T];\dot H^{5/2})$ for all $T>0$. \end{theorem} \begin{remark} This theorem allows the interface to be arbitrarily large in $\dot W^{1,\infty}$ which is the first result of this kind in the 3D case.
 Note that the smallness is only assumed on the critical $\dot H^2$ Sobolev semi-norm.
 Besides, this theorem is fully dealing with the critical setting in the sense that both the initial data and the smallness lie in critical spaces. \end{remark} \begin{remark} The proof of the {\it{a priori}} estimates in $\dot H^2$ is based on a series of decomposition of the terms together with estimates on homogeneous Besov spaces.
 This $\dot H^2$ control shows that there is a regularizing effect of order $L^{2}\dot H^{5/2}$.
 The control of the slope by means of the $L^{2}\dot H^{5/2}$ semi-norm is obtained thanks to a combination of the study of the evolution of the extrema (justified thanks to Rademacher's theorem) together with Besov estimates. \end{remark} \begin{remark} When performing $\dot H^{2}$ {\it{a priori}} estimates, the dissipation one hope for is of fractional order.
 This amount to take fractional derivatives into the nonlinear term.
 One would need to use multilinear estimates of singular integral operators together with estimates of composition functions (\cite{BM}).
 This may lead to tedious computations.
 However, the strategy to get the $\dot H^{2}$ {\it{a priori}} estimates presented in this paper avoid this difficulty. \end{remark}

 The plan of the paper is the following, in the next section we shall introduce a new formulation of the 3D Muskat problem in terms of oscillatory integrals.
 In the second section, we shall give the definition of the functional spaces together with notations of some operators that will be used throughout the article.
 The third section, which is the central part of the article, is devoted to the proof of the $\dot H^{2}$ {\emph{a priori}} estimates.
 The fourth section contains the Sobolev energy inequality.
-The fifth and last section is the control of the slope together with a boostrap argument to close the estimates with respect to critical quantities only.
+The fifth section is the control of the slope together with a boostrap argument to close the estimates with respect to critical quantities only. { {The sixth and last section is the proof the uniqueness.}}